-On July 26, 2022, the closing price of our common stock was \$4.33 per share.
+On May 5, 2023, the closing price of our common stock was \$2.18 per share.

-Our lack of financial and technical resources relative to our competitors may limit our revenues, potential profits, overall market share or value.
+Our lack of financial resources relative to our competitors may limit our revenues, potential profits, overall market share or value.

-Our products and potential products incorporating our LBS technology will compete with established manufacturers of existing products and companies developing new technologies.
-Many of our competitors have substantially greater financial, technical and other resources than we have.
-Because of their greater resources, our competitors may develop products or technologies that may be superior to our own.
-The introduction of superior competing products or technologies could result in reduced revenues, lower margins or loss of market share, any of which could reduce the value of our business.
-Additionally, for a variety of reasons, customers may choose to purchase from suppliers that have substantially greater financial, technical or other resources than we have.
+Our products and solutions compete with other pureplay lidar developers, many of which have recently gone public through de-SPAC transactions and therefore have substantially greater financial resources than we have.
+Because of their greater resources, our competitors may develop or commercialize products more quickly than us and have access to more entrenched sales channels.
+This imbalance in financial resources and access could result for us in reduced revenues, lower margins or loss of market share, any of which could reduce the value of our business.
+Additionally, for a variety of reasons, customers may choose to purchase from suppliers that have substantially greater financial or other resources than we have.